It’s finally summer! The sun is out and you’re miles away from the office with a drink in your hand.

 Wind Up to Wind Down

 Vacation shouldn’t be stressful for your team.
 Everyone needs (and deserves!)
-R&R. With sufficient preparation and the right tools, your team members will enjoy their vacations to the fullest and return to work refreshed and ready to go:
+R&R. With sufficient resource calculation and the right tools, your team members will enjoy their vacations to the fullest and return to work refreshed and ready to go:

 - Appoint a go-to to keep projects moving forward, take meeting notes, answer questions, and more on vacationers’ behalf.